 As a non-profit, Code Club cannot provide any extra hardware.
 Some libraries or classrooms may have additional hardware that you need.
 Alternatively, the venue can purchase them and the Code Club can borrow the resources.
 Also check out your local council or grants department who sometimes have tech grants available for community venues.

 At this stage Code Club Australia does not have the capability to sell our shirts online.
 Please keep an eye on our website for changes.

 It’s great to recognise student achievements and their completion of the curriculum with certificates and awards.
 This keeps them engaged and wanting to learn more.
 Certificates can be presented at school assemblies or at the end of a term.
 Check out the resources on your Club Dashboard.

-A club must be run at a public venue, like a library, school or community centre.
+A club must be run at a public venue, like a library or school.
 These venues have safeguarding policies to ensure the safety of the children who participate in the program.
 Your club will not be approved unless the venue you register is one of these.
 Unfortunately, home-school venues are not able to register a club.
 Parents may use the projects and we recommend that you register for the newsletter to stay in touch.